Getting Started with Scripts

 After you save the script and are creating an additional script, all existing scripts are displayed in the Available Scripts section.
 In the example below, Sample Script is now available.
 This means that it can be reused by importing it into a new script definition.

-Now that you've added a script, let's investigate how to reference a script, in the next section.
+Now that you've added a script, let's see how to reference a script.
+See Reference Script below.

 After you add your set of utility scripts, in your virtual service operation process definition, you can:

 - Add a script reference for the function you want to perform